BajaDurr/AcaStat/README.md

  Winona State University Rochester

- AcaStat is an online learning platform that is able to support a varity of tasks Lots of different actors like a student, instructor, and admin are supported
+ AcaStat is an online learning platform that is able to support a varity of tasks.
+ Lots of different actors like a student, instructor, and admin are supported